nearform/react-patterns-workshop/slides.md

 # Step 2: Trying it out

-- Change the default year that's being setup in state in the JS code
+- Change the year in the top right of the app interface
 - Observe that the list of movies updates to reflect these changes
 - This demonstrates that the filter data is being propagated throughout the app